microsoft/azure_arc/docs/azure_jumpstart_hcibox/_index.md

   - West US 2
   - North Europe

-  > **NOTE: Some HCIBox resources will be created in regions other than the one you initially specify.
-This is due to limited regional availability of the various services included in HCIBox.**
+  > __NOTE: Some HCIBox resources will be created in regions other than the one you initially specify.
+This is due to limited regional availability of the various services included in HCIBox.__

-- **HCIBox requires 32 ESv5-series vCPUs** when deploying with default parameters such as VM series/size.
+- __HCIBox requires 32 ESv5-series vCPUs__ when deploying with default parameters such as VM series/size.
 Ensure you have sufficient vCPU quota available in your Azure subscription and the region where you plan to deploy HCIBox.
 You can use the below Az CLI command to check your vCPU utilization.

+  > __NOTE: If using Azure Developer CLI the preprovision step will check your subscription for available capacity.__

   ```shell
   az vm list-usage --location <your location> --output table